netemadi/JSON-java/README.md

   - Testing if the promissed JSONObject is the same as expected object with large XML file

 - ```public void testingFuturePromiseForJSONObjectWithTimeout()```
-  - Testing a TimeoutException with null message
+  - Testing a TimeoutException with null message.
+If JSONObject is not returned within the specified time, a TimeoutException is expected

 - ```public void testingFuturePromiseForJSONObjectCancelTask()```
   - Testing isCancelled() should return true, when canceling the task before it completes execution